-No facial piercings or additional jewelery are allowed except for what is listed below:
+No facial piercings or additional jewelry are allowed except for what is listed below:

-- The watch provided by YCST. - Medical alert jewelry (bracelet or necklace). - One pair of stud earrings per ear, no larger than 1/4". - Plain wedding band.
+- The watch provided by YCST.

+- Medical alert jewelry (bracelet or necklace).

+- One pair of stud earrings per ear, no larger than 1/4".

+- Plain wedding band.

+- · Clear gauges only.